fsantanna/fsantanna.github.io/Freechains/tragedy.md

 https://www.ft.com/content/ec74ce54-d3e1-11e7-8c9a-d9c0a5c8d5c9
 -->

-[Freechains][1] is a permissionless social media protocol with integrated reputation.
+[Freechains][1] is a permissionless social media protocol with an integrated reputation system.

 A user posts a message to a chain (a forum) and all other users subscribed to the same chain eventually receive the message.